truenas/middleware/docs/userguide/freenas_sharing.rst

 The process for configuring a share is as follows:

-#.  **If you are not using Active Directory or LDAP, create a user account for each user** in :menuselection:`Account --> Users --> Add User` with the
+#.
+If you are not using Active Directory or LDAP, create a user account for each user in :menuselection:`Account --> Users --> Add User` with the following
-    following attributes:
+    attributes:

     * "Username" and "Password": matches the username and password on the client system

     * "Home Directory": browse to the volume to be shared

     * Repeat this process to create a user account for every user that will need access to the CIFS share

 #.
 If you are not using Active Directory or LDAP, create a group in :menuselection:`Account --> Groups --> Add Group`.
 Once the group is created, click its
     "Members" button and add the user accounts that you created in step 1.

-#.  **Give the group permission to the volume** in :menuselection:`Storage --> View Volumes`.
+#.
+Give the group permission to the volume in :menuselection:`Storage --> View Volumes`.
 When setting the permissions:

     * set "Owner(user)" to *nobody*

     * set the "Owner(group)" to the one you created in Step 2

     * "Mode": check the "write" checkbox for the "Group" as it is unchecked by default

-#.  **Create a CIFS share** in :menuselection:`Sharing --> CIFS Shares --> Add CIFS Share` with the following attributes:
+#.
+Create a CIFS share in :menuselection:`Sharing --> CIFS Shares --> Add CIFS Share` with the following attributes:

     * "Name": input the name of the share

     * "Path": browse to the volume to be shared

     * keep the "Browsable to Network Clients" box checked

     .. note:: be careful about unchecking the "Browsable to Network Clients" box.
 When this box is checked (the default), other users will see the names of every share that exists using Windows Explorer, but they will receive a permissions denied error message if they try to access someone else's share.
 If this box is unchecked, even the owner of the share won't see it or be able to create a drive mapping for the share in Windows Explorer.
 However, they can still access the share from the command line.
 Unchecking this option provides limited security and is not a substitute for proper permissions and password control.

-#.  **Configure the CIFS service in :menuselection:`Services --> CIFS`** as follows:
+#.
+Configure the CIFS service in :menuselection:`Services --> CIFS` as follows:

     * "Workgroup": if you are not using Active Directory or LDAP, set to the name being used on the Windows network; unless it has been changed, the default
       Windows workgroup name is *WORKGROUP*

-#.  **Start the CIFS service** in :menuselection:`Services --> Control Services`.
+#.
+Start the CIFS service in :menuselection:`Services --> Control Services`.
 Click the click the red "OFF" button next to CIFS.
-After a second or so, it
+After a second or so, it will
-    will change to a blue ON, indicating that the service has been enabled.
+    change to a blue "ON", indicating that the service has been enabled.

-#.  **Test the share.**
+#.
+Test the share.

 To test the share from a Windows system, open Explorer and click on "Network".
 For this configuration example, a system named *FREENAS* should appear with a share named :file:`backups`.
 An example is seen in Figure 10.3b: